Shock absorbers & springs, steering

 STEERING DAMPERS (also called Dampeners):

-The short wheel base versions of the /5 models (prior to ~mid-1973) CAN have particularly nasty problems with larger FORK mounted fairings or windshields, and the stock damper can help with that.
-In fact, any Airhead with large fork-mounted windshields can have instabilities.
+The short wheel base versions of the /5 models (prior to ~mid-1973 change to the longer wheelbase) can have substantial problems with larger FORK-mounted fairings or FORK-mounted windshields, and the stock damper can help with that.
+Any Airhead with large fork-mounted windshields or fairings can have instabilities.
 The R65 with the short wheelbase (early models of R65) is less susceptible than the SWB /5.

-Motorcycles can get increasingly close to, and even get into serious INstabilities ...with rear trunks, side luggage, backrests, rear weight ...AND ESPECIALLY with flat-worn (that is, squared-off) rear tires!
+Motorcycles can get increasingly close to, and even get into serious instabilities with such fork mounted windshields or fairings, but problems tend to be increased by use of rear trunks, side luggage, backrests, rear weight ...AND, VERY ESPECIALLY, with flat-worn (that is, squared-off) rear tires!
 In some instances the use of a bit of damper can allow 'more comfortable' higher speed cruising, than without the damper.
-As more and more damper action is being used, the bike will start to, more and more, exhibit WEAVING, or, this might be described as heavy handling, being more pronounced at quite slow speeds.
+As more and more damper action is being used, the bike will start to, more and more, exhibit WEAVING; or, this might be described as heavy handling, being more pronounced at quite slow speeds.
 The damper is then beginning to inhibit self-centering of the steering, which is why the weaving.
 Excessive damping can get to the point that the steering must be manually moved back to center, which can be quite tiring.

 Dampers, not used to excess, CAN be of substantial help in very soft off-road work, in particular they are nice on irregular cobblestones, rocky surfaces, and so on ...and in any situation where some larger irregularities might try to, seemingly, not necessarily ...wrench the bars out of your grip.
 Use on such roads; and, compensating for tiring rain grooves on freeways, is a prime use for dampers.
-I prefer hydraulic dampers for off-road riding in areas where the surface has SUBSTANTIAL sizeable rocks/stones/irregularities.
+I prefer hydraulic dampers for off-road riding in areas where the surface has SUBSTANTIAL sizeable rocks, stones, & irregularities.
+In a few instances of quite soft-going, they can be of help too.

-BMW has had friction and hydraulic dampers on various models at various times.
+BMW has had friction or hydraulic dampers on various models at various times.
 In general, the pre-Airheads and into early Airheads, have flat plate friction dampers.
-BMW added three-position adjustable steering dampers of the hydraulic type to such as the Airhead RT models ...but managed to eliminate dampers entirely on the last RT, etc. models.
+BMW added three-position adjustable steering dampers of the hydraulic type to such as the Airhead RT models ...but managed to eliminate dampers entirely on the last RT models.

 In many instances it is possible to install a hydraulic damper in a way that you can select the amount of STROKE.
-This is a nice improvement!
-BMW's hydraulic steering dampers are adjustable for stroke per unit of travel, by the large knob in front of you, in the bars area.
+This is a nice improvement.
+BMW's hydraulic steering dampers are adjustable for stroke per unit of travel, by the large knob in front of you, in the bars area, but often are not effective enough.
 You can use the minimum amount of stroke that works OK, without adding the need for too much steering effort.
-In the case of the stock friction dampers on some motorcycles, they are OFTEN not effective enough for sidecar use, and many times one can modify them with perhaps another steel plate and one more friction pad.
+Unfortunately, stock dampers, particularly the hydraulic types, are often not effective enough for sidecar use, and many times one can modify them with perhaps another steel plate and one more friction pad.
+Most install hydraulic dampers, and some of us make them adjustable for stroke, which is usually easy to do.

 For the hydraulic type the best adjustment MIGHT BE, on SOME types, to modify the internals of the damper for the correct dampening action, but only a few nerdies like me do that, as it can be quite a job, and some educated guesses need to be made about valving changes ...or oil viscosity changes ...OR BOTH.
 I do both, and often also adjust the stroke amount by means of selectable mounting points.